-Medications, injections, and supplements for arthritis
+Medicines, injections, and supplements for arthritis

-Over-the-Counter Pain Relievers
+Over-the-counter Pain Relievers

-Most doctors recommend acetaminophen (such as Tylenol) first, because it has fewer side effects than other drugs.
-Do not take more than 3 grams (3,000 mg) a day.
+Most doctors recommend acetaminophen (such as Tylenol) first.
+It has fewer side effects than other drugs.
+DO NOT take more than 3 grams (3,000 mg) a day.
 If you have liver problems, talk to your doctor first about how much acetaminophen is right for you.

-Taking acetaminophen or another pain pill before exercising is okay.
-But do not overdo the exercise because you have taken the medicine.
+Taking acetaminophen or another pain pill before exercising is OK.
+But DO NOT overdo the exercise because you have taken medicine.

 Capsaicin (Zostrix) is a skin cream that may help relieve pain.
 You may feel a warm, stinging sensation when you first apply the cream.
 This sensation goes away after a few days of use.
-Pain relief usually begins within 1 - 2 weeks.
+Pain relief usually begins within 1 to 2 weeks.

 Steroid Shots for Arthritis

 When the pain seems to go away after these injections, it may be tempting to go back to activities that may have caused your pain.
-When you receive these injections, ask your doctor or physical therapist to give you exercises and stretches that will decrease the chance of your pain returning
+When you receive these injections, ask your doctor or physical therapist to give you exercises and stretches that will decrease the chance of your pain returning.

-Other Injections for Knee Arthritis
+Other Shots for Knee Arthritis

-Review Date: 8/12/2011
+Review Date: 7/13/2015

-Reviewed By: C. Benjamin Ma, MD, Assistant Professor, Chief, Sports Medicine and Shoulder Service, UCSF Department of Orthopaedic Surgery, and Linda J. Vorvick, MD, Medical Director, MEDEX Northwest Division of Physician Assistant Studies, University of Washington, School of Medicine.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Reviewed By: C. Benjamin Ma, MD, Professor, Chief, Sports Medicine and Shoulder Service, UCSF Department of Orthopaedic Surgery, San Francisco, CA. Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.